Environment

 • Educate club and community about the importance of pollinators and creating healthy habitats so they can thrive.

-• Learn about ocean wildlife in peril, such as sea turtles and manatees, and organize volunteer or fundraising opportunities to help protect these species.
+• Learn about ocean wildlife in peril, such as sea turtles and manatees, and organize volunteer or fundraising opportunities to help protect them.

 • Plan a clean-up day in the community by coordinating groups of volunteers to clean eyesore areas and properly discard the waste.